If you want your wedding stationery to be stylish, modern and sleek, a marble wedding theme is pretty much a no-brainer.

-Marble wedding invitations come in a variety of styles and with so many patterns and colours available, it’s almost impossible to make a decision.
-To help make your life easier, we’ve gathered some of our favourite marble wedding invitations, along with a step by step tutorial for couples who want to make their own marble themed invites.
+Marble wedding invitations come in a variety of styles and, with so many patterns and colours available, it’s almost impossible to make a decision.
+To help make your life easier, we’ve gathered some of our favourite marble wedding invitations, along with a step-by-step DIY tutorial to make your own marble themed invites.

 READ MORE: DIY Wedding Invitations You Can Make Yourself

 Peardrop Avenue have used a pink marble background for this wedding invitation design and layered it with a white geometric pattern and beautiful calligraphy-style font.
 We love the splash of colour and the giant couple names – it’s a striking design with plenty to shout about.

 READ MORE: Floral Wedding Stationery